-The Samsung QN90F is a television that demonstrates, in many respects, how mature the development of miniLED technology can be.
-It offers excellent contrast and blacks, very high HDR brightness, which works well for both films and games, along with a matte screen that makes a huge difference in everyday use.
-This is what makes the QN90F one of the best televisions for viewing in sunny living rooms – reflections and glare virtually disappear, and the image remains sharp and clear.
-Gamers, in turn, receive a package of all the essential features, very low input lag, and a unique Game Motion Plus mode, which continues to be a strong advantage of Samsung over the competition.
-In addition, there is a fast Tizen system, high-quality smart features, and quite pleasant audio that can be enhanced with a soundbar through Q-Symphony.
-However, there are compromises.
-Samsung chose to forgo a coating that expands viewing angles – and while the matte screen performs brilliantly during the day, a noticeable decrease in brightness and colour intensity is evident at steeper angles.
-It’s also unfortunate that with software updates, HGiG support has disappeared, which may be a significant drawback for demanding gamers.
-Despite these observations, the QN90F remains one of the best, if not the best, 4K miniLED televisions currently available.
-It’s a model that combines excellent picture parameters, high functionality, and modern design, while also being exceptionally practical for everyday use.
-If someone is looking for a television for a bright living room that can handle films, sports, and games – it's hard to find a better choice today.
+The Samsung QN90F is a television that, in many respects, demonstrates how maturely miniLED technology can be developed.
+It offers excellent contrast and black levels, very high HDR brightness that works well for both films and games, and a matte panel that makes a huge difference in everyday use.
+It is this feature that makes the QN90F one of the best televisions for watching in sunny living rooms – reflections and glare practically disappear, and the image remains sharp and clear.
+Gamers, in turn, are provided with a full suite of essential features, very low input lag, as well as the unique Game Motion Plus mode, which continues to be a strong advantage for Samsung over the competition.
+Additionally, there is a fast Tizen system, high-quality smart features, and quite pleasant sound which can be enhanced with a soundbar through Q-Symphony.
+However, there have been some compromises.
+Samsung chose to forgo a coating that would widen viewing angles – and although the matte panel performs excellently during the day, there is a noticeable drop in brightness and colour intensity at steeper angles.
+Despite these remarks, the QN90F remains one of the best, if not the best, miniLED 4K televisions currently available.
+It is a model that combines excellent image parameters, high functionality, and modern design, while also being exceptionally practical for everyday use.
+For anyone looking for a television for a bright living room that can handle films, sports, and games – it is hard to find a better choice today.

 The Samsung S90F in the 65-inch version is a television that demonstrates the significant leap in quality that can be achieved with the use of a QD-OLED panel in a mid-range model.
 Compared to other variants, the S90F stands out as the best – it offers not only perfect blacks and infinite contrast like other options with a WOLED panel, but also noticeably higher brightness and a wider colour palette.
 This results in more impressive HDR, deeper colours, and smoother tonal transitions, which are impressive in both cinematic productions and in gaming or sports.
 In everyday use, it is an incredibly versatile television: it easily fits in as an entertainment hub in the living room, a large monitor for PC gaming, or simply a screen for evening film sessions.
 The Tizen system operates swiftly here, offering a wide selection of applications and integration with SmartThings, delighting those who like to have their smart home under control.
 Gamers receive a full suite of modern features: four full HDMI 2.1 ports, VRR, ALLM, a Game Bar with additional enhancements, and, most importantly, a remarkably low input lag.
 Additionally, there is the characteristic pixel response speed of OLEDs, which makes sports and games look simply outstanding.
 The S90F also defends itself in terms of design: slim bezels, an aesthetic finish, and a panel that resembles a sheet of glass all contribute to its appeal.
 The only significant limitation to keep in mind is the behaviour of blacks on QD-OLED panels in very challenging, heavily sunlit conditions.
 In such situations, it can slightly "light up," resembling a dark cherry colour rather than ideal black.
 However, in the evening, when most of us sit down for films or series – the problem disappears entirely.
 And then the S90F showcases its full capabilities, providing an image that can confidently be compared to televisions twice its price.
 This is precisely why the Samsung S90F in the 65-inch version can be called the most cost-effective OLED of 2025.
 It is a model that combines outstanding picture quality, versatility, and an affordable price in the mid-premium segment.
 If you are looking for a television that performs well in films, gaming, sports, and everyday viewing, yet you do not want to spend a fortune on absolute flagships – it is hard to find a better choice today.